Baby Walker Types: A Complete Guide for Parents

 Safety Considerations When Choosing a Baby Walker

-• Weight Limit: Check the weight limit and ensure your child fits comfortably within the walker.
+• Weight limit: Ensure your child fits within the recommended range.

 How to Use a Baby Walker